SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

                 }
               }
         ```
+      > aside positive This code snippet contains the business logic for processing the Fraud Detected event payload
+      queue.
 * Open the file named **com.solace.acme.bank.accountmanagement.service.AccountService.java** in the same project :
     * Introduce the following method in the class :
       ```Java